Top

 When abuse allegations or reports of unsafe conditions are present, a legal team must act with care to maintain safety and fairness for all.
 We handle these matters with sensitivity and work to protect each person's dignity throughout the process.

 Clients in Minneapolis sometimes have cases involving hidden assets, business valuations, or complex retirement funds.
 Courts in Hennepin County often request financial affidavits and specialized appraisals in high-value cases, so legal guidance can help you gather and present the right information.
-If your marriage involves complicated holdings or emotional disputes, we clarify the steps required by local courts so you meet necessary standards.
+If your marriage involves complicated holdings or emotional disputes, we clarify the steps required by local courts, so you meet the necessary standards.
 This approach keeps you informed and helps you move through complex divorce cases with confidence.

 If you are going through a complex divorce case, our Minneapolis divorce attorneys are here to help.
 Contact us online or call (320) 408-2614 today.